Skip to main content

 4. New agent continues work with preserved context

-Specialist WakePermanent specialists (merge-agent, test-agent)1.
+Specialist WakePermanent specialists (merge-agent, test-agent, etc.)1.
 Captures handoff context

 2. Sends wake message to existing session